apache/datafusion/docs/source/user-guide/sql/ddl.md

 ```

 The above statement looks for CSV files in the `c:/tmp/data` directory and creates a table with
-the columns and data types inferred, as well as adding a column for the partition:
+the columns and data types inferred from the first 1000 rows of the file, as well as adding a column for the partition:

-TODO: describe rules for inference. which files does it look at, how many rows? is it configurable?

 ```
 ❯ \d p_test